dev-george-nikolaidis/dev-george-nikolaidis/README.md

 # 💫 About Me:
 I'm fascinated by technology, and web development is one of my passions.
 I'm a curious guy who enjoys learning new things and striving to improve every day.
-Furthermore, I want to work on challenging projects with positive people who solve problems in the real world and make someone's life easier.
 Let's talk if you need a passionate, motivated developer.
 You can reach me at dev.georgios.nikolaidis@gmail.com or by DMing me on LinkedIn.

 ## 🌐 Socials: